Direction finding: Antennas

-Direction finding requires an antenna that is directional (more sensitive in certain directions than in others).
+In one type of direction finding, a directional antenna is used which is more sensitive in certain directions than in others.
 Many antenna designs exhibit this property.
-For example, a Yagi antenna has quite pronounced directionality, so the source of a transmission can be determined simply by pointing it in the direction where the maximum signal level is obtained.
-However, to establish direction to great accuracy requires more sophisticated technique.
+For example, a Yagi antenna has quite pronounced directionality, so the source of a transmission can be determined by pointing it in the direction where the maximum signal level is obtained.
+Since the directional characteristics can be very broad, large antennas may be used to improve precision, or null techniques used to improve angular resolution.

 Null finding with loop antennas

 A simple form of directional antenna is the loop aerial.
 This consists of an open loop of wire on an insulating frame, or a metal ring that forms the antenna's loop element itself; often the diameter of the loop is a tenth of a wavelength or smaller at the target frequency.
 Such an antenna will be least sensitive to signals that are perpendicular to its face and most responsive to those arriving edge-on.
 This is caused by the phase of the received signal: The difference in electrical phase along the rim of the loop at any instant causes a difference in the voltages induced on either side of the loop.

 Turning the plane of the loop to "face" the signal so that the arriving phases are identical around the entire rim will not induce any current flow in the loop.
 So simply turning the antenna to produce a minimum in the desired signal will establish two possible directions (front and back) from which the radio waves could be arriving.
 This is called a null in the signal, and it is used instead of the strongest signal direction, because small angular deflections of the loop aerial away from its null positions produce much more abrupt changes in received current than similar directional changes around the loop's strongest signal orientation.
 Since the null direction gives a clearer indication of the signal direction – the null is "sharper" than the max – with loop aerial the null direction is used to locate a signal source.

 A "sense antenna" is used to resolve the two direction possibilities; the sense aerial is a non-directional antenna configured to have the same sensitivity as the loop aerial.
 By adding the steady signal from the sense aerial to the alternating signal from the loop signal as it rotates, there is now only one position as the loop rotates 360° at which there is zero current.
 This acts as a phase reference point, allowing the correct null point to be identified, removing the 180° ambiguity.
 A dipole antenna exhibits similar properties, as a small loop, although its null direction is not as "sharp".